Hartvi/butler/README.md

 - make steward
   - done: continuous property class processing
   - todo: categorical property class processing
-  - todo: generalize `PropertyMeasurement` class so it also fits andrej's class - in addition to `.parameters` also `.params` and all those shortcuts
+  - todo: generalize `PropertyMeasurement` class so it also fits andrej's class - in addition to `.parameters` also `.params` and all these shortcuts

 ### 04/03
 - made butler into a static class